Benny-/Yahoo-ticker-symbol-downloader/README.rst

   * Renamed all 'Curreny' to 'Currency'
   * Relative imports are used
   * Fix: .csv file it outputs is encoded in UTF-8 when using python2
+  * Performance: Considerable reduced memory consumption
+  * It now outputs .json, .yaml and .xls files in addition to .csv

 .. _`http://finance.yahoo.com/lookup/`: http://finance.yahoo.com/lookup/
 .. _ystockquote: https://pypi.python.org/pypi/ystockquote/